pr4v33n7-sa/node-newrelic/README.md

 This package instruments your application for performance monitoring with [New Relic](https://newrelic.com).

 In order to take full advantage of this package, make sure you have a [New Relic account](https://newrelic.com) before starting.
+Sweet

 As with any instrumentation tool, please test before using in production.